SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The counter arguments I've heard about this are
 - It's short and sweet, that's why it comes to mind easily.
-- It's more enticing and an, "oooooo" topic.
+- It's more enticing and an "oooooo" topic.
 - It's cool to blow people's minds when you make a gov case, cuz they're used to dissing on weed.
 - It's a cool demonstration of a flip, saying that banning it makes it worse.
 - "If the first motion I encounter in the soc is something dry like parents and education I might leave"